friendswithbenny/z-hibernate-xml-default-access/README.md

-# hibernate xml fail
+# hibernate xml default access

-## UPDATE:
+some tests I built to verify jpa behavior, a mystery which Javier solved in ~5 minutes.

-Javier solved the mystery in ~5 minutes.
+## solution:

 the JPA spec takes pains to define
 * default "access" for annotations